-- (1) Should the municipality be impeded from collecting or handling waste due to the layout of the premises or such layout is likely to result in damage to private property or municipal property or injury to the municipality's employees, the municipality may require the owner or occupier to do such alterations as necessary at own cost to remove any impediments. - (2) Should the owner or occupier refuse to comply with the municipality's request, the municipality may suspend the service and require the owner or occupier to indemnify it in writing in respect of such damage or injury or any claims arising of either before resuming the service.
+- (1) Should the municipality be impeded from collecting or handling waste due to the layout of the premises or such layout is likely to result in damage to private property or municipal property or injury to the municipality's employees, the municipality may require the owner or occupier to do such alterations as necessary at own cost to remove any impediments. - (2) Should the owner or occupier refuse to comply with the municipality's request, the municipality may suspend the service and be indemnified in respect of any damage, injury or any claims arising because of such suspension.